The Washington State DUI Process

 Criminal Process Following a DUI Arrest

 Washington State will charge you with DUI when a law enforcement officer observes you driving erratically or in a way that causes the officer to suspect you’re impaired.
 Typically the officer is required to administer a field sobriety test or portable breath test, followed by a mandatory breath or blood test at the station.
+As of January 1, 2026, officers may also perform a voluntary oral fluid roadside test (saliva test).
+This does not satisfy implied consent, and the results of this test cannot be used against you in court.

 It’s important to note that refusing to take roadside sobriety tests can only help you; the officer isn’t administering these tests out of curiosity, they’re looking for a reason to arrest you.
 The results of the PBT aren’t even admissible in court except as evidence that your arrest had lawful cause.